Products & Resources

 Similar to all my beliefs about health and wellness, whether it’s food, body, home products, etc. I’m all about keeping it simple.
-God cares about what we put in, on, and around our bodies.
-I’m 100% into the products and brands that help me fulfill that purpose of being a good steward of His creation and bring about flourishing.
+What we put in, on, and around our bodies matter.
+I’m 100% into the products and brands that help me fulfill that purpose of being a good steward and support flourishing of all of His creation.

 This is an ever-evolving list of some of those products, brands, and resources that I love.